S0urC10ud/xai-fuzzy-regrules/README.md

         "min_priority": 10 // all rules with a priority geq this value will survive (but intercept is exempted) - NOTE: Priorities can also be negative, because leverage may be negative
     }
   },
+  "compute_pvalues": false, // if you want pValues in the output (H0 = Rule not needed), set this to true - disadvantage: the computation take much longer (for each non-filtered basis function a model has to be fit)
   "numerical_fuzzification": ["low", "medium", "high"], // defines the fuzzy sets - possible values: verylow, low, mediumlow, medium, mediumhigh, high, veryhigh
   "numerical_defuzzification": ["verylow", "medium", "veryhigh"], // same as above "variance_threshold": 1e-5, // Columns with a variance smaller than this value can be removed, set to 0 to disable